namratatamboli/Simple_calculator/README.md

 # Simple_calculator
-A basic Python calculator that performs arithmetic operations.
+A basic Python calculator that performs arithmetic operations on two numbers.